ynarenthiran/react-sample/README.md

 # React Typescript by sample

-Due to the popularity of this repo [Jehu Sagardoy](https://github.com/jsagardoy) is getting them up to date, right now migrated from 00 to 13.
+Due to the popularity of this repo [Y Narenthiran](https://github.com/ynarenthiran) is getting them up to date, right now migrated from 00 to 13.

 You can check as well other repos (react / redux + typescript):
  - [React By Sample](https://github.com/Lemoncode/react-by-sample)